-In terms of Rugby Borough as a whole, recent data suggests an approximate carbon footprint of 1,791,000 tCO2 for the Borough in 2019, made up as follows.
+In terms of Rugby Borough as a whole, recent data suggests an approximate carbon footprint of 1,791,000 tCO2 for the Borough in 2019.

 Rugby Borough's overall emissions are high compared to the national average - as measured by emissions per head of population.
 The most significant contributor is industry which is responsible for 61% of emissions in Rugby.